-A <service> may define a set of <listeners> and a set of <actions>.
-The configuration model defines a "base" <listener> type, as well as specializations for each of the main supported transports (<jms-listener>, <sql-listener> etc.)
+A <service> may define a set of set of <actions>.
+The configuration model defines a "base" type, as well as specializations for each of the main supported transports (<jms-listener>, <sql-listener> etc.)

-The "base" <listener> defines the following attribute.
-These attribute definitions are inherited by all <listener> extensions.
+The "base" stener> defines the following attribute.
+These attribute definitions are inherited by all extensions.
 As such, they can be set for all of the listeners and gateways supported by JBossESB, such as InVM.